mywdka/physical_interfaces/README.md

 const char* deviceServiceCharacteristicUuid = "f938f115-3221-43f3-a577-673541325a69";
 ```

-In order to connect to the receiver using Bluetooth, you need to create you own unique identifier (or UUID).
+In order to connect to the receiver using Bluetooth, you need to create your own unique identifier (or UUID).
 This is a long string of random characters.
-Its the easiest to generate two UUIDs using [this website](https://www.uuidgenerator.net/).
+It's the easiest to generate two UUIDs using [this website](https://www.uuidgenerator.net/).
 Make sure to swap `"75f8c43b-fd35-4cd0-9790-3d38a2bd2a8a"` and `"f938f115-3221-43f3-a577-673541325a69"` with your own, newly generated UUIDs.
 Don't forget to add double quotes `" "` around the UUID.

 ### **Receiver**